Novelty Search in Representational Space for Sample Efficient Exploration: Related work

 Several exploration strategies have also used a model of the environment along with planning. \cite{Hester2012IntrinsicallyMM} employ a two-part strategy to calculate intrinsic rewards, combining model uncertainty (from a random-forest based model) and a novelty reward based on $L_1$ distance in feature space.
 A strategy investigated in \citet{salge2014changing,mohamed2015variational,gregor2016variational,chiappa2017recurrent} is to have the agent choose a sequence of actions by planning that leads to a representation of state as different as possible to the current state.
 In \citet{pathak2017curiosity,haber2018learning}, the agent optimizes both a model of its environment and a separate model that predicts the error/uncertainty of its own model. \cite{Burda2018Curosity} similarly uses an intrinsic reward based on the uncertainty of its dynamics model.
-The agent can thus seek actions that adversarially challenge its knowledge of the environment \citep{savinov2018episodic}.
-In \cite{Shyam2018MAX}, multiple forward models of the environment are also employed to plan to observe novel states by using a measure of novelty derived from disagreement between future states.
-Beyond improved efficiency in exploration, the interpretability of our approach could also lead to human-in-the-loop techniques \citep{mandel2017add,abel2017agent} for exploration, with the possibility for the agent to better utilize feedback thanks to the better understanding capabilities of the agent in representation space.
+In \cite{Shyam2018MAX}, forward models of the environment are used to measure novelty derived from disagreement between future states. \cite{Still2012InfoCuriosity} take an information theoretic approach to exploration, that chooses a policy which maximizes the predictive power of the agent's own behavior and environment rewards.
+In \cite{badia2020up}, an intrinsic reward from the k-NN over the agent's experience is also employed for exploration.
+They instead employ a self-supervised inverse dynamics model to learn the embeddings as opposed to our approach.
+Beyond improved efficiency in exploration, the interpretability of our approach could also lead to human-in-the-loop techniques \citep{mandel2017add,abel2017agent} for exploration, with the possibility for the agent to better utilize feedback from interpretability of the agent in representation space.